Ndunguuu01/yolo/README.md

-# Kubernetes Deployment Project - Week 5
+# Week 5 Kubernetes Project

 ## Overview

-This project showcases the deployment of a web application using Kubernetes on Google Kubernetes Engine (GKE).
-The application is containerized using Docker and managed using Kubernetes objects such as Deployments, StatefulSets, Services, and PersistentVolumes.
-The project demonstrates the orchestration of containers and the use of Kubernetes features to ensure scalability, reliability, and persistence.
+This project involves deploying a web application on Google Kubernetes Engine (GKE).
+The application uses a Docker container and Kubernetes to manage deployment, scaling, and operations.
+This README provides details about the setup, deployment, and how to access the live application.

 ## Project Structure